canjs/canjs/guides/tutorial.md

 <a name="components"></a>
 ### Components
 A [can.Component](../docs/can.Component.html) is kind of like a mini web application.
-A can.Component contains the JavaScript and HTML it needs &mdash; all wrapped up in a single, functional unit.
+A can.Component contains the JavaScript and HTML it needs&mdash;all wrapped up in a single, functional unit.
 This makes can.Components portable, reusable, and encapsulated. can.Components are easy to test, and easy to use.
 Building an application with them is kind of like building with Lego&trade;.
 As we say